Legal resources are often categorised into primary and secondary sources of law.

 For definitions of legal abbreviations (abbreviations of law journals, reports and treatises), the following guides are available.

-Encyclopaedic Australian Legal Dictionary – Refer to Table of Abbreviations
+Encyclopaedic Australian Legal Dictionary – refer to the Table of Abbreviations

 Monash University Library, Abbreviations of legal publications